Does your investment portfolio have “the quan”?

 So, my question to financial institutions, regulators, stock exchanges and investors is: which strategy will you go for?
 The strategy only of “the coin”, or the strategy of “the quan”?

-- 23 November 2020 - Call for Supervisory Board applications
+- 23 novembre 2020 - Call for Supervisory Board applications

-- 18 November 2020 - Cooperative conversations: with Anita Clemons of the Members’ Council
+- 18 novembre 2020 - Cooperative conversations: with Anita Clemons of the Members’ Council

-- 09 November 2020 - Mirjam ‘t Lam joins Oikocredit as Director of Finance & Risk
+- 09 novembre 2020 - Mirjam ‘t Lam joins Oikocredit as Director of Finance & Risk